 Before taking a look, full disclosure.
-I contributed a single piece each to four previous titles in the series.
+I contributed a single piece each to four previous titles in the series (find out more here).
 However, I receive no ongoing royalty income from those, have absolutely no vested interest in the series, and chose not to contribute to the Piano Star Duets collection.
 I write here with full independence.

 So, with that out of the way, let’s jump in with all four feet…